-- Facility and Natatorium hours are subject to change.
+- Facility and (AC) Natatorium hours are subject to change.

 - UT Dallas cannot accept responsibility for lost or stolen property or injuries sustained while participating.

-- Proper athletic attire is required when using the Activity Center.
+- Proper athletic attire is required when using our facilities.

 - Personal items (bags, cell phones, etc.) should be stored in a locker.
 We are not responsible for lost, stolen, or damaged items.

-- Patrons must adhere to the policies of the Activity Center.
+- Patrons must adhere to the policies of RCW and the AC.

-- On Friday and Sunday, volleyball and badminton have priority in the Main Gym.
+- On Friday and Sunday, volleyball and badminton have priority in the AC Main Gym.